Track Government Website Changes in 2026

 This is the gap that government website monitoring fills.
 Not as a replacement for legal databases or legislative trackers, but as the missing layer that catches the informal, website-published changes that make up the majority of regulatory activity.

-GovPing was built specifically for this problem.
-It monitors the actual agency web pages where regulatory changes happen, annotates each change with structured metadata (regulator, jurisdiction, document type, regulatory area), and delivers it as a clean feed.
-The mission is to make every government regulatory change free, structured, and accessible to anyone.
+Changeflow was built for exactly this kind of work: monitoring the agency web pages where regulatory changes happen, then annotating each change with structured metadata (regulator, jurisdiction, document type, regulatory area) and delivering it as a clean feed you can route by team, practice group, or alert tier.

 Frequently Asked Questions